Senomyx Provides Additional Information Regarding Generally Recognized As Safe (GRAS) Determination for Sweetmyx S617

-Four Senomyx Savory Flavors were granted GRAS determination in 2005.
+Four Senomyx Savory Flavors were granted FEMA GRAS determination in 2005.
 In 2007, the Chinese Ministry of Health granted official regulatory approval in China for the Company's Savory Flavors via the publication of the 2007 List of Flavors Intended for Use in Food (GB 2760).
 Also in 2007, the Savory Flavors received a positive review by JECFA, which determined that there were no safety concerns with the use of these ingredients in foods.
 The assessments enable incorporation of these Senomyx Savory Flavors into a variety of food products including sauces, frozen foods, processed cheese and snack foods in numerous countries.
 In October 2012 the four initial Savory Flavors received regulatory approvals in the European Union (EU) which allowed usage in EU countries as of end-April 2013.

-Two additional Senomyx Savory Flavors, S9229 & S5456 received GRAS stats in 2011.
-The GRAS status for S9229 and/or S5456 allows usage in a wide array of applications including snack foods, beverages, soups, seasonings, gravies, condiments and relishes, cereals, baked goods, gelatins and puddings, meat, poultry, fish, milk, and egg products.
+Two additional Senomyx Savory Flavors, S9229 & S5456 received FEMA GRAS status in 2011.
+The FEMA GRAS status for S9229 and/or S5456 allows usage in a wide array of applications including snack foods, beverages, soups, seasonings, gravies, condiments and relishes, cereals, baked goods, gelatins and puddings, meat, poultry, fish, milk, and egg products.

-Senomyx’s sucralose-enhancing flavor ingredient, S2383, was granted FEMA GRAS status in November 2008 and received a positive determination by JECFA in July 2012.
+Senomyx’s sucralose modifier, S2383, was granted FEMA GRAS status in November 2008 and received a positive determination by JECFA in July 2012.
 S2383 also received regulatory approval in the European Union (EU) in October 2012 and may be used in EU countries as of end-April 2013.
 S2383 is intended to restore the desired sweet taste in products with reduced sucralose, a high-intensity sweetener used in a wide variety of beverages and foods such as confectionaries, baked goods, desserts, and dairy products, as well as over-the-counter (OTC) healthcare products and dietary supplements.
-S2383 can be used in numerous products to enable up to a 75% reduction in the concentration of sucralose, which in some applications also improves taste.
+S2383 is effective in numerous products in which up to 75% of the sucralose has been reduced.